echovl/cardano-go/README.md

-# cardano-wallet
+# cardano-go

-A simple Cardano wallet CLI written in Go.
+cardano-go is both a library for creating go applicactions that interact with the Cardano Blockchain as well as a CLI to manage Cardano Wallets.

 ## Installation from source